functndev/nx-nestjs-starter/README.md

 - first you need to install the `nx` cli globally to make your life easier with `npm install -g nx`
-- then just install your dependencies via `npm i` in the root of the repo
+- then just install your dependencies via `npm install` in the root of the repo
-- to get started you can simply copy the `example.env` file to a fresh `.env` file located in the `./apps/api` folder
+- to get started you can simply copy the `.example.env` file to a fresh `.env` file located in the root and `./apps/api` folders
-- make sure to execute `docker-compose up -d` (first start your Docker Desktop application if you're on a Mac) in the `./apps/api` folder to spin up your database, if you have set up your `.env` correctly compose should pick up your settings
+- make sure to execute `docker-compose up -d` (first start your Docker Desktop application if you're on a Mac) in the root folder to spin up your database, if you have set up your `.env` correctly compose should pick up your settings
-- `cd` into the `./apps/api` directory and execute the command `npx prisma db push` to initialize the database and generate the prisma client.
+- execute the command `npm run db-migrate-dev` to initialize the database and generate the prisma client.

 If you have done all those steps you can start your application by executing `nx serve` or `nx serve api` which will start an auto hot reloading development server.
 You can also use